KUKRETI07/Client_plus/README.md

    * Low credit limits lead to higher churn: Customers with low credit limits are more likely to churn, suggesting that increasing the credit limit may improve retention.

    * Targeted Campaigns: Financial institutions should focus retention campaigns on customers with low transaction activity and higher months of inactivity.

- Future Improvements:
-   * Improve Model Performance: By tuning hyperparameters for models like Random Forest and XGBoost, we could improve accuracy.

-   * Incorporate More Data: Additional data points such as customer interactions, payment history, etc., could help in further improving churn predictions.

-   * Real-Time Prediction: Implement real-time prediction of churn using streaming data from the bank.